Skip to main content

 Prerequisites

-This guide uses example of the generated code of the EcommerceFlow demo app.
+This guide uses examples from the generated code of the EcommerceFlow demo app.
 To view the generated code directly, check out the Github repository.

 String? _searchString;